 - Application: A client that makes protected requests using the authorization of the resource owner.

 The following diagram shows the authentication flow used by mobile apps.
-In this scenario, the app is backed by a resource server and both are secured by the UAA authorization server.
+In this scenario, the application is backed by a resource server and both are secured by the UAA authorization server.

-- Authenticate w/ Username and Password: The user authenticates with the app using their username and password.
+- Authenticate w/ Username and Password: The user authenticates with the application using their username and password.

-- Send Username/Password: The app sends the username and password to the authorization server for validation.
+- Send Username/Password: The application sends the username and password to the authorization server for validation.

 - Issue Access Token: The authorization server validates the username and password and issues an access token.

-- Request Resource w/ Access Token: The app attempts to access the resource from the resource server by presenting the access token.
+- Request Resource w/ Access Token: The application attempts to access the resource from the resource server by presenting the access token.

-- Return Resource: If the access token is valid, the resource server returns the resources that the user authorized the app to receive.
+- Return Resource: If the access token is valid, the resource server returns the resources that the user authorized the application to receive.

-The resource server runs in Pivotal Platform under a given space and orgn.
+The resource server runs in PCF under a given space and organization.
 Developers set the permissions for the resource server API endpoints.
-To do this, they create resources that correspond to API endpoints secured by Single Sign‑On.
-Apps can then access these resources on behalf of users.
+To do this, they create resources that correspond to API endpoints secured by the Single Sign-On service.
+Applications can then access these resources on behalf of users.